 I live in Portland, Oregon, USA.
 My biggest passion is programming.
 I've also developed a reputation as an information sponge.
 I've worked, previously, as a programmer developing data-mining software, as a programmer developing a package-tracking system for a delivery company, and as a test engineer testing Fibre Channel over Ethernet technology at Intel.
 Most recently, I developed the web server backend for an eCommerce iPhone app.

 When I was 8, I started to teach myself how to program.
 I figured out how to get the example BASIC programs in my elementary-school textbooks to run using the GW-BASIC interpreter included with an old 286 computer.
 When I was 12, I got a hand-me-down 486 with a more recent version of DOS, and taught myself QBasic.
 At later stages, I learned to develop with Visual C++ 6, and Linux, learning Perl, Python, and Java.
 By the time I became an adult, I was well-versed enough in programming to teach others the basics.

 My main development machine is a 2016 15" MacBook Pro.
-Sublime Text is my main text editor.
+Visual Studio Code is my main text editor.
 I have VMware Fusion to run virtual machines with Linux, various BSDs, and Windows for cross-platform development and testing.
-I synchronize between the various system with Git with PuTTY on Windows, and OpenSSH elsewhere.
+Though I focus on Fedora, macOS and Windows.
+I synchronize between the various system with PowerShell Core and Git both over SSH.
+My favorite languages to code in are C++, Python, and C#, but I enjoy coding in almost every language I touch.
 When I develop C or C++ projects, I use CMake and Ninja to manage building.

 When I was 14 I started teaching myself Japanese.
 I was a big fan of video games at the time, and there were some that I wanted to play there were text-heavy, and only available in Japanese.
 In high school, I took French, and I've since expanded into many other languages.
 As of 2016, I'm learning Esperanto.